Alan Lennox-Boyd, 1st Viscount Boyd of Merton: Death

-Lady Boyd died in May 2001, aged 83.
+Lady Boyd of Merton died in May 2001, aged 83.
 She gave her name to the Viscountess of Merton cup, awarded at the Cornwall Spring Flower Show.

-According to many sources Lennox-Boyd was gay.
+According to many sources, Lennox-Boyd was bisexual.
 He is depicted in James Lees-Milne's diary of 1942–1943, Ancestral Voices, as being infatuated with the American aesthete Stuart Preston.
 His passionate gay love affairs (and their recklessness), are revealed in Channon's diaries.
 Historian and biographer Michael Bloch describes the former regent and Crown Prince of Iraq, 'Abd al-Ilah, as being homosexual and a "close friend" of Lennox-Boyd.
 Bloch writes that after 'Abd al-Ilah was killed during the 14 July Revolution in 1958, "the revolutionaries discovered intimate letters from Lennox-Boyd among the Prince's papers, which they released to the world's press."